CloudVE/cloudbridge/docs/topics/procuring_credentials.rst

 .. _google-creds:

-Google compute platform (GCP)
+Google Cloud Platform (GCP)
 ---------------------------

-For Google compute platform (GCP), create a service account followed by creating and downloading a key.
+For Google Cloud Platform (GCP), create a service account followed by creating and downloading a key.
 Additional instructions are available at this link https://cloud.google.com/iam/docs/creating-managing-service-accounts#creating_a_service_account.